 Develop the Service Plan with input from the Child, the Referring Worker, and Child’s Family, unless a reason for noninvolvement is documented in the case record.

-Fully integrate the Service Plan with other plans that affect the Child's care including but not limited to other child welfare services, Juvenile justice involvement, or Behavioral Health and Intervention Services (BHIS).
+Include in the Service Plan information from other plans that affect the Child's care including but not limited to other child welfare services, Juvenile justice involvement, or Behavioral Health and Intervention Services (BHIS).

-Submit the completed Service Plan to the Referring Worker.
+Submit the completed Service Plan to the Referring Worker in the timeframe required by the Agency.

-Provide a copy of the completed Service Plan to the Child’s parents or guardians, as needed.
+Provide a copy of the completed Service Plan to the Child’s parents or guardians, in the timeframe required by the Agency. .

-Update the Service Plan at least every six months and upon receipt of a new Case Permanency Plan/Juvenile Court Services Plan for the Child from the Referring Worker.
+Update the Service Plan whenever a new Case Permanency Plan/Juvenile Court Services Plan is received for the Child, as needed to address the changing needs of a Child, and/or at a minimum of every six (6) months. .

 Complete a quarterly progress report for each Child using the Agency’s approved quarterly progress report form and send to the Referring Worker in the timeframe required by Agency.